Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

 People with cancer who have OCD may be unable to follow through with treatment because of persistent thoughts and behaviors.
 They may also have obsessive thoughts about their cancer coming back.
 OCD is rare in people with cancer who did not have an anxiety disorder before being diagnosed with cancer.

 People with anxiety disorders need information and support to understand their cancer and treatment choices.
-Psychological treatments can also be helpful.
-These include the following:
+Some helpful psychological treatments may include:

 Using different methods together may be helpful for some people.
-For more information, see the Psychological and Social Distress section.
+For more information, visit the Psychological and Social Distress section.

 Antianxiety medicines may be used alone or combined with other psychological therapies.
 These medicines relieve symptoms of anxiety, such as feelings of fear, dread, uneasiness, and muscle tightness.
 They may relieve daytime distress and lessen trouble sleeping.